SciTools/iris/docs/src/installing.rst

 Finally, Iris and its Python dependencies can be installed with the following command::

-  pip3 install setuptools cftime==1.2.1 cf-units scitools-iris
+  pip3 install setuptools cftime cf-units scitools-iris

-This procedure was tested on a Ubuntu 20.04 system on the 27th of January, 2021.
+This procedure was tested on a Ubuntu 20.04 system on the 25th of July, 2021.
 Be aware that through updates of the involved Debian and/or Python packages, dependency conflicts might arise or the procedure might have to be modified.